emanguy/Curse-of-Strahd/Ongoing Quests/Asterion's Master.md

 > Grand Lord Master Durst,
 >
 > We have successfully set down in the nearby town of Vallaki.
-We shall continue to spread the promise of great hidden knowledge that our dark lord will surely bestow upon us
+We shall continue to spread the promise of great hidden knowledge that our dark lord will surely bestow upon us as long as we continue our teachings.
+There are a great number of Barovians who wish to toss the yoke of this town's burgomaster as they have given up faith in him for our far greater purpose.
+We thank you for delivering the body of that strange armored heathen so we can plant our dark lord's seed in the hearts of the soulless here.
+We hope that you will soon visit to oversee our progress.
+>
+>

 * Asterion's master was originally an adventurer brought in by the [[Vistani]], and his death is what caused [[Strahd]] to come and destroy the [[Strahd Cult]] lurking at the death house